Carlj0666/synths_accumulate/notes.md

 # Test Notes Revised
 left off at 35:30 in https://www.youtube.com/watch?v=7Il479ut4p4&feature=youtu.be
 working on user login/logout and views setups.
+*Not showing errors in user login
+*Not showin errors in signup

+validate username and password in user model, check for uniquness and presence *Should I have username shown to confirm who the user is?
+*what is the best route to make sure en email is used once, or that the combo of username/email/password is correct?
+Check for or deny duplicates

 # Learn plan
 1) Rails new